z-siddiqi/alpaca-market-agent/docs/policy.md

 ## Position sizing

-Every new entry requests 15 contracts.
-At the target 0.60 absolute delta, that is about 900 SPY share-deltas and roughly 1.8 times the directional exposure of one ES contract.
-The comparison is approximate because option delta changes with SPY, time, and volatility.
+The model chooses between 1 and 20 contracts based on conviction; stronger evidence is required for a larger position.
 The selected contract's premium determines the debit and therefore the dollars at risk.
 Before submission, the agent records the total debit, the loss implied by the 35% premium circuit breaker, and the full-debit worst case.
-If 15 contracts do not fit current options buying power, it holds rather than silently reducing the competition risk unit.
+The chosen size must fit current options buying power.

 The daily loss floor includes realized and unrealized P&L. Reaching it means no new entries and an immediate exit attempt.
 For a session starting at $100,000,